 2.3 Rent.
-Beginning on the Commencement Date and continuing through the term of this Agreement, Tenant shall pay Landlord rent for the Premises (“Rent”) in the amount of Two Thousand and 00/100 Dollars (2,000) per month.
-As consideration for the period of time between the Effective Date and the Commencement Date, Tenant shall make a one-time, lump sum additional rent payment of Three Thousand and 00/100 Dollars ($3,000) (“Additional Rent”) within twenty (20) business days of the Effective Date.
-The first monthly installment of Rent shall be paid to Landlord within twenty (20) business days of the Commencement Date, with subsequent rent payable in advance by the fifth day of each month.
+Beginning on the Commencement Date and continuing through the term of this Agreement, Tenant shall pay Landlord rent for the Premises (“Rent”) in the amount of Two Thousand and 00/100 Dollars ($2,000.00) per month.
+In addition, as consideration for Landlord executing this Agreement on or before January 14, 2022, Tenant shall make a one-time, lump sum payment of Three Thousand and 00/100 Dollars ($3,000.00) within sixty (60) days of the Effective Date.
+The first monthly installment of Rent shall be paid to Landlord within twenty (20) business days of the Commencement Date, with subsequent rent payable in advance and due by the fifth day of each month.
 On each anniversary of the Commencement Date, the Rent shall be automatically increased by two percent (2%) of the then-current Rent.
 Payments shall be delivered to the address designated by Landlord in Section 12.11, or by electronic payment.
 All payments for any fractional month shall be prorated based upon the number of days during such month that the payment obligation was in force (“Payment Terms”).
 Tenant shall require receipt of a validly completed IRS approved W-9 form (or its equivalent) prior to paying any Rent or any other amount(s) due under this Agreement.

 2.4 Contingencies.
 The Parties acknowledge and agree that Tenant’s ability to lawfully use the Premises is contingent upon Tenant obtaining all certificates, permits, approvals and other authorizations that may be required by any Governmental Authority in accordance with Applicable Law (collectively, the “Governmental Approvals”).
 Tenant will endeavor to obtain all such Governmental Approvals promptly.
 Landlord hereby authorizes Tenant, at Tenant’s sole cost and expense, to file and submit for Governmental Approvals.
-Landlord shall: (a) reasonably cooperate with Tenant in Tenant’s efforts to obtain such Governmental Approvals; (b) promptly execute and deliver all documents reasonably attainable as necessary to obtain and maintain the Government Approvals; and (c) not knowingly take any action that would adversely affect Tenant’s ability to obtain and/or maintain the Governmental Approvals.
+Landlord shall: (a) reasonably cooperate with Tenant in Tenant’s efforts to obtain such Governmental Approvals; (b) promptly execute and deliver all documents necessary to obtain and maintain the Government Approvals; and (c) not knowingly take any action that would adversely affect Tenant’s ability to obtain and/or maintain the Governmental Approvals.
 If: (i) any application for Governmental Approvals is rejected, conditioned, materially delayed or otherwise not approved for any or no reason; or (ii) Tenant determines, in Tenant’s sole and absolute discretion, that such Governmental Approvals cannot be obtained in a timely and commercially reasonable manner (clauses (i) and (ii) collectively, the “Contingencies”), then, Tenant shall have the right in its sole and absolute discretion to terminate this Agreement immediately upon Notice to Landlord, without penalty or further obligation to Landlord (or Landlord’s affiliates, employees, officers, agents or lenders).
 If, following the Commencement Date, and through no fault of Tenant, any Governmental Approval issued to Tenant is canceled, expires, lapses or is otherwise withdrawn or terminated by the applicable Governmental Authority, then Tenant shall have the right in its sole and absolute discretion to terminate this Agreement upon ninety (90) days’ Notice to Landlord without penalty or further obligation to Landlord (or Landlord’s affiliates, employees, officers, agents or lenders).
 If this Agreement is terminated, this Agreement shall be of no further force or effect (except as set forth to the contrary herein).

 3. Use, Access and Modifications to Tenant’s Equipment.